ekamperi/ekamperi.github.io/_posts/2020-11-1-principal-component-analysis-lagrange-multiplier.md

 $$

 ## Example with one principal component
+### Strong linear correlation case
 Let us play with the simplest possible scenario, where we have two variables, $$x_1$$ and $$x_2$$, and we'd like to calculate a single principal component.
-In the graph below, we plot the data along with various candidate vectors $$\mathbf{v}$$ pointing into different directions.
-Our goal is to find the one vector $$\mathbf{v}$$, which will maximize the variance of the data points when projected on the line the vector defines.
+In the graph below, we plot the data along with various candidate vectors $$\mathbf{v}$$ pointing in different directions.
+Our goal is to find the one vector $$\mathbf{v}$$, which will maximize the data points' variance when projected on the line the vector defines.

 <p align="center">
 <img style="width: 50%; height: 50%" src="{{ site.url }}/images/pca_many_vecs.png" alt="Principal component analysis">